openhie/instant/README.md

 E.g only run `core` package: `yarn docker:instant init -t k8s core`

+### Supported options

+Instant supports a few options after the main command in the form: `instant <main_command> [options] [package-ids]` e.g. `yarn docker:instant init -t k8s`

+* --target, -t : specify a target to deploy to, defaults to docker.
+Allowed values: docker, kubernetes, k8s
+* --only, -o : if supplied only the specified packages will be acted upon in the order they are provided, ignoring dependencies

 ## Custom packages

 To add a custom package to your instant instance use the following flag